uber/prototool/README.md

 protoc_version: 3.6.0
 ```

-The command `prototool init` will generate a config file in the current directory with all available configuration options commented out except `protoc_version`.
-See [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for the config file that `prototool init --uncomment` generates.
+The command `prototool config init` will generate a config file in the current directory with all available configuration options commented out except `protoc_version`.
+See [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for the config file that `prototool config init --uncomment` generates.

 When specifying a directory or set of files for Prototool to operate on, Prototool will search for config files for each directory starting at the given path, and going up a directory until hitting root.
 If no config file is found, Prototool will use default values and operate as if there was a config file in the current directory, including the current directory with `-I` to `protoc`.